This is the multi-page printable view of this section. Click here to print.

 • PARTITION BY: to SELECT a partition of data from the source table, to DROP existing partitions from target tables.

-Clickhouse-copier does not support the old MergeTree format.
+clickhouse-copier does not support the old MergeTree format.
 However, you can create the target tables manually and specify the engine in the task configuration file in the new format so that clickhouse-copier can parse it for its SELECT queries.

 How to monitor the status of running tasks

-Clickhouse-copier uses ZooKeeper to keep track of the progress and to communicate between workers.
+clickhouse-copier uses ZooKeeper to keep track of the progress and to communicate between workers.
 Here is a list of queries that you can use to see what’s happening.

 --task-path /clickhouse/copier/task1